 FDA Advisory Vote Split 8-8 on SGLT Inhibitor for T1D

-SGLT inhibitors are a class of oral medications approved to treat Type 2 diabetes, some of which are already prescribed off-label to people with Type 1.
-You may recognize name brands Invokana, Farxiga, and Jardiance – all SGLT2 inhibitors.
-Studies on their use in Type 1 diabetes (in addition to insulin therapy) show promising results, and now several drugs of this class are seeking approval before the FDA.
+SGLT inhibitors are a class of oral medications approved to treat type 2 diabetes, some of which are already prescribed off-label to people with type 1.
+You may recognize name brands Invokana, Farxiga, and Jardiance—all sodium-glucose cotransporter 2 (SGLT2) inhibitors.
+Studies on their use in type 1 diabetes (in addition to insulin therapy) show promising results, and now several drugs of this class are seeking approval before the FDA.

-The divided vote on Zynquista reflects debate on the risks and benefits of the drug as reported in clinical trials in T1D.
+The divided vote on Zynquista reflects debate on the risks and benefits of the drug as reported in clinical trials in type 1 diabetes (T1D).
 An advisory committee vote does not decide FDA approval, but it does inform the process moving forward.

 What are the potential benefits of Zynquista (sotagliflozin)?

-When taken in addition to daily insulin by people with Type 1 diabetes, sotagliflozin has the potential to reduce A1C, reduce total daily insulin needs, and may help with weight loss, glycemic variability, and overall quality of life.
+When taken in addition to daily insulin by people with rype 1 diabetes, sotagliflozin has the potential to reduce A1C, reduce total daily insulin needs, and may help with weight loss, glycemic variability and overall quality of life.